-Strategic Framework Link Link Contributes to Social Housing Reform Programme Ensure that social housing is the right areas, for those ho onfiguration n, and in and Auckland Council's Transformational Shifts Encourage and develop a more innovation and respons Help increase the supply of a contract of the supply of the supply of a contract of the supply of the supp isiveness to affordable h tenants and nousing, esp d communi ecially in A ties Strongly commit to environr Radically improve the quality n growtn Our objectives What we are aiming to deliver by 2019 Provide new houses to agree Catalyse private sector deve Continue with Catalyst projet deliver approximately 800 ne Successfully manage 2800 section Maintain rental income by eminimised and rental income Houses are maintained to a Engage CHP partners in the management and support section Establish long term partners Provide new houses to agreed topography and mix Catalyse private sector development and investment in Tāmaki Continue with Catalyst projects over the next three to five years to deliver approximately 800 new homes Successfully manage 2800 social tenancies Maintain rental income by ensuring houses are occupied, vacancy rates minimised and rental income debt minimised Houses are maintained to a defined minimum standard Engage CHP partners in the delivery of tenancy management / property management and support services Desired trends Measure 2015/16 2016/17 2017/18 2018/19 How will we know we're making progress Percentage of social housing tenants who are satisfied with our service N/A 75% 85% 90% Occupancy Rate for available properties N/A 95% 95% 95% Percentage of houses that meet minimum agreed standard 50% 60% 70% 80% Rental debt (older than 7 days as a % of monthly income) 2% 2% 2% 2%
+Strategic Framework Link Contributes to Social Housing Reform Programme • Ensure that social housing is the right areas, for those ho onfiguratior , and in and Auckland Council's Transformational Shifts Encourage and develop a moment innovation and response. .
+Help increase the supply of a affordable h nousing, esp ecially in A uckland Strongly commit to environr nental actic on and gree n growth Radically improve the quality of urban living Our objectives Provide new houses to agree ed topograp ohy and mix What we are aiming to deliver by Catalyse private sector deve lopment an d investme nt in Tāmak i 2020 • Continue with Catalyst projects over the next three to five years to deliver approximately 800 new homes Successfully manage 2800 social tenancies • Maintain rental income by ensuring houses are occupied, vacancy minimised and rental income debt minimised ncy rates • Houses are maintained to a defined mir nimum stan dard Engage CHP partners in the management and support set - tenancy ma nagement / property • Establish long term partners of development and investm ownership of social housing • • Desired trends Measure 2016/17 2017/18 2018/19 2019/20 How will we know we're making progress Percentage of social housing tenants who are satisfied with our service 75% 85% 90% 90% Occupancy Rate for available properties 95% 95% 95% 95% Percentage of houses that meet minimum agreed standard 60% 70% 80% 95% Rental debt (older than 7 days as a % of monthly income) 2% 2% 2% 2%

-Annual provision of new houses to agreed topography and mix (Note: See Capital Work Programme) 34 86 418 326 Enabling projects What we need to do to support this goal Procurement of tenancy and Procurement for Large Scale Infrastructure funding agree Investment model for Incom Strategic Land Procurement (Refer to the Development Procurement Procu Developm ment e Related F ent Rent Subsidy
+Annual provision of new houses to agreed topography and mix (Note: See Capital Work 86 418 326 449 Programme) Enabling projects Procurement of tenancy and property management services What we need to do to support this Procurement for Large Scale Development goal Infrastructure funding agree ment Investment model for Income Related Rent Subsidy Strategic Land Procurement (Refer to the Development P rojects sec - tion)